mebble/sirup/README.md

             --from  ./sum/file 	Path to the summary file --to    ./dest/dir 	The destination directory where you want to clone the repos
 ```

+Notes:

+- Your git repositories must be kept in a flat directory structure.
+That is, if your personal projects lie within `./projects-personal/`, they must be direct children of this directory and should not be nested within any sub directories.
+Future versions of `sirup` might allow nested directories.

 ## Examples